A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Notes and Comments

-Another, but essentially equivalent approach, is more recent and comes under the name of conditional analysis or conditional set theory, see \cite{DrapJamnKarlKupp2016,CherKuppVoge2015,FiliKuppVoge2009}.
+Another, but essentially equivalent approach, is more recent and comes under the name of conditional analysis or conditional set theory, see, e.g., \cite{DrapJamnKarlKupp2016,CherKuppVoge2015,FiliKuppVoge2009}.
 It is model-theory free but works with slightly different objects, essentially completions with respect to ``mixing''.

 We acknowledge these approaches, but we also feel that for most mathematicians (including ourselves), the model-theoretic path remains arcane and---in our topological set-up---the conditional world approach would require working with rather unfamiliar objects.
-Unfortunately, nowhere in the literature we could find a coherent account of the KH-module theory that would collect all the facts we need with minimal background requirements.
+Unfortunately, nowhere in the literature could we find a coherent account of the KH-module theory that would collect all the facts we needed and with minimal background requirements.
 Therefore, we decided to give such an account here.

 In particular, we present a new proof of the spectral theorem for self-adjoint Hilbert--Schmidt homomorphisms on KH-modules.
-This can be regarded a special case of the spectral theorem for self-adjoint {\em cyclically compact} operators.
-(In conditional analysis they are called ``stably compact'' operators, see \cite{JamnZapa2017pre}.)
-Such operators were introduced by Kusraev in 1983 \cite{Kusr1983}.
+This theorem can also be derived from the spectral theorem for self-adjoint {\em cyclically compact} operators, cf. Remark \ref{spt-cycp}.
+Such operators were introduced by Kusraev in 1983, see \cite{Kusr1983}, and are called ``stably compact'' operators in conditional analysis, see \cite{JamnZapa2017pre}.
 In \cite{Kusr2000b}, a singular-value representation was established by BVA-techniques.
 An explicit formulation and a model theory-free proof of the spectral theorem for self-adjoint cyclically compact operators were given by Gönüllü \cite{Gonu2016}.
-However, cyclical compactness is a technically involved concept and fully reveals its naturality only in the light of the Boolean/conditional interpretation of the concept of ``natural number'' and ``sequence''.
-As it turns out and is demonstrated here, one can avoid this notion in our context by employing the representation of a KH-module as the space of continuous sections on a Hilbert bundle.
-(Let us add that our proof immediately generalizes to cyclically compact operators as soon as one knows that they are order-limits of nets of finite-rank operators, cf.\ Remark \ref{spt-cycp}.)
+However, cyclical compactness is a technically involved concept which fully reveals its naturality only in the light of the Boolean/conditional version of the notions of ``natural number'' and ``sequence''.
+Our alternative proof of the spectral theorem avoids cyclical compactness altogether and is instead based on the representation of a KH-module as the space of continuous sections of a Hilbert bundle.